 If you’re running an online business, having knowledgeable customer support can save you a lot of time.
-Fortunately, both Volusion and Shopify offer 24/7 support with all of their plans.
+And no matter which one you choose – Volusion or Shopify – you’re going to be cared for.
+Both Volusion and Shopify offer 24/7 support with all of their plans.

 Before reaching out to Shopify support, I tried out its help center.
 And I really approve of this one as it has an extensive library of topics covered.
 Doing a couple of searches allowed me to get all the processes explained.

 But if you can’t find the answer, there a ‘Contact Us’ section at the bottom of the search results page.
 It leads to options for email, chat, phone, and Twitter support.